dd32/td-gh-ex/readme.txt

 1. Primary:
  = Login to your wp-admin account and go to Appearance -> Themes.
  = Select "Install" tab and click on the "Upload" link.
- = Select "Deserve.zip" and click on "Install Now" button.
+ = Select "deserve.zip" and click on "Install Now" button.
  = In case of errors, use an alternate method.

 2. Alternate: